Rangel Graduate Fellowship Program

-The Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Department of State in which they can help formulate, represent and implement U.S. foreign policy.
+The Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Department of State in which they can help formulate, represent, and implement U.S. foreign policy.
 The Rangel Program selects outstanding Rangel Fellows annually in a highly competitive nationwide process and supports them through two years of graduate study, internships, mentoring, and professional development activities.
 This program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.
-Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, one of the most exciting and rewarding careers available.
+Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, in accordance with applicable law and State Department policy.

 Rangel Fellows are committed to serving their country and promoting positive change globally.
-Individuals who have successfully completed the Rangel Program are now making a difference in countries throughout the world, including Colombia, Mexico, Panama, Venezuela, South Africa, Nigeria, Angola, China, Korea, Bangladesh, Spain and Ireland.
+Individuals who have successfully completed the Rangel Program are now making a difference in countries throughout the world, including Colombia, Mexico, Panama, Venezuela, South Africa, Nigeria, Angola, China, Korea, Bangladesh, Spain, and Ireland.

-ORIENTATION New Rangel Fellows will participate in an orientation at Howard University in mid-May.
+New Rangel Fellows will participate in an orientation at Howard University in mid-May.
 The purposes of this orientation are to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.

 Rangel Fellows will participate in two internships.
-The first, an internship working on international issues for Members of Congress in Washington, D.C., will occur in the summer after being selected and before the first year of graduate study.
+The first, an internship working on international issues for members of Congress in Washington, D.C., will occur in the summer after being selected and before the first year of graduate study.
 The second will be an overseas internship in a U. S. Embassy or Consulate that takes place during the summer between the first and second years of graduate study.
 The Program provides support of up to $10,000 per summer.

-MENTORING Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship.
+Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship.

 Fellows who successfully complete the Rangel Program and Foreign Service entry requirements will receive appointments in the State Department Foreign Service in accordance with applicable law and State Department policy.
-Fellows are required to obtain medical, security, and suitability clearances in order to remain in the program.
+Fellows are required to obtain and maintain medical, security, and suitability clearances in order to remain in the program.
 Each Rangel Fellow who obtains a master’s degree is committed to a minimum of five years of service.
-Candidates who do not successfully complete the Rangel Program and the subsequent five year service obligation may be subject to a reimbursement obligation.
+Candidates who do not successfully complete the Rangel Program and the subsequent five-year service obligation may be subject to a reimbursement obligation.